doughodson/OpenEaaglesExamples/README.md

 * mainSim3 -- simulation that display all players on a map

-* mainSim3-qt -- simulation that display all players on a map using a Qt-based GUI

 * mainTerrain -- Displays terrain elevation data

 * mainUbf1 -- A version of 'mainCockpit' used to test UBF behaviors